 Well, just for a start, Doctors were plotting observational data over time, way before time series was invented and Nurses and Therapists have been working with people to improve complex behaviours, for at least 2500 years.
 Midwives go back another 60,000 years, but that’s another Story.
 Like them, you can take life long learning seriously, you can encourage people to be curious, you can celebrate those who challenge the status quo and you can help them find the right kind of science to prototype, test and refine their concepts, methods and tools.
 Now, some Lean Tinkers include this stuff, which is essentially an evolutionary, or adaptive approach to improvement …. and evolution is inherently complex!

-A Lean proselyte, at its best, is like a distant relatives’ enthusiastic toddler.
+The worst kind of uneducated fanatical Lean proselyte, is at its best, like a distant relatives’ enthusiastic toddler.
 You don’t dislike them and they are not completely horrible, but the dribbling and babbling becomes annoying, so the most memorable happy feeling, is handing them back to the distant relative!

 So, before you go shooting your mouth off, let me point out a couple of things.
 Firstly, I’m an annoyingly overqualified designer who learnt this stuff from some serious practitioners – including those trained in Toyota – and they are all, still my friends.
 Lastly, go and read anything by Mary Parker Follett and then try to imagine the century of insightful ongoing development across the world that you didn’t learn about, while becoming a lean-ology proselyte.